 Foods and Habits to Avoid

-In contrast, certain foods and drinks can be harmful to your teeth.
+Certain foods and drinks can be harmful to your teeth.
 Acidic foods and beverages, such as citrus fruits, soda, and wine, can erode tooth enamel over time.
 While avoiding these items completely is unnecessary, consuming them in moderation and rinsing your mouth with water afterward can help minimize their effects.

 Additionally, sticky foods like dried fruit can cling to your teeth and provide a prolonged source of sugar for bacteria, increasing the risk of cavities.
-It’s also important to avoid habits that can harm your teeth, such as chewing ice or grinding them.
+It’s also important to avoid habits that can harm your teeth, such as chewing ice or grinding your teeth.
 These habits can cause damage to tooth enamel and even lead to cracks or fractures in the teeth.

 General Dental FAQs